 Born on November 28, 1928 in Oklahoma: LeRoy Daniels, an enterprising entrepreneur who, to promote his downtown LA shoeshine stand, put on a show as he shined customers’ shoes… creating complex rhythms with his brushes, popping his polishing rag in time to the music, and dancing.
 To read the amazing story of how he parlayed that talent into a Hollywood movie role, and a dance scene with Fred Astaire in the classic 1953 musical film, “The Band Wagon”, click here.

 These stories offer wonderful insight into Fred Astaire and his exceptional career.
-Browse this Dance Blog for more profiles of Fred Astaire’s dance partners – then find the Fred Astaire Dance Studio nearest you & start dancing!
+Browse this Dance Blog for more profiles of Fred Astaire’s dance partners – then contact us at Fred Astaire Dance Studios & start dancing!